majacQ/circleci-docs/jekyll/_cci2/env-vars.md

 export param2="500"
 ```

-Start a run with the POST API call, see the [new build](https://circleci.com/docs/api/#trigger-a-new-build-with-a-branch) section of the API documentation for details.
+Start a run with the POST API call, see the [new build](https://circleci.com/docs/api/v1/#trigger-a-new-build-with-a-branch) section of the API documentation for details.
 A POST with an empty body will start a new run of the named branch.

-## Built-in Environment Variables
+## Built-in environment variables

 The following environment variables are exported in each build and can be used for more complex testing or deployment.